protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 }
 ```

-The last step is to build up the application containing the actor classes *ABlinky* and *AHWAbstractin*.
+The last step is to build up the application containing the actor classes *ABlinky* and *AHWAbstraction*.
 In the outline view right click to *application -> Edit Structure*
 Add *ActorRef* blinky of ActorClass *ABlinky*.
 The same for the *AHWAbstraction*.
 Draw the binding between the ports.
 The resulting system should look like this: